stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: Yes

-**Description**: Alert on deployments with containers running in privileged mode
+**Description**: Indicates when deployments have containers running in privileged mode.

-**Remediation**: Don't run your container as privileged unless required.
+**Remediation**: Do not run your container as privileged unless it is required.

 **Template**: [privileged](generated/templates.md#privileged-containers)